nakamura-to/deku/README.md

 console.log(result); // Joe spends 4200
 ```

-### Quick Example with JQuery
+### Quick Example with jQuery

-Below is the typical usage with JQuery.
+Below is the typical usage with jQuery.

 > html